BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 The hash symbol generally functions as a comment character in scripts.
 Sometimes we can include lines in a script to remind ourselves what we're trying to do, and we can preface these with the hash to ensure the interpreter doesn't try to run them.
-It's presence as a comment in the very first position of a script followed by the exclamation mark, is specifically looked for by the interpreter but beyond this specific occurrence, comment lines are generally ignored by scripts & programs.
+It's presence as a comment in the very first position of a script followed by the exclamation mark, is specifically looked for by the interpreter but beyond this specific occurrence, comment lines are generally ignored by scripts and programs.

 ## An Example Script

 First let's look at some simple scripts.
-These are really just examples of some useful things you can do & may not really be the best scripts from a technical perspective.
+These are really just examples of some useful things you can do and may not really be the best scripts from a technical perspective.
 Hopefully they give you some pointers so you can get going

 **Don't try to enter the following commands directly in the terminal!!!**